- Please select a sea basin

 - North Sea

 The Black Sea Synergy launched by the EU is an initiative for regional cooperation with and between the countries surrounding the Black Sea.
 It was designed as a flexible framework to ensure greater coherence and policy guidance while also inviting a more integrated approach.
+In 2015 together with the European External Action Service, the European Commission issued a Joint Staff Working Document [531 KB] All available translations. on the Implementation of the Black Sea Synergy during the period 2009 to 2014.
+It offers a snapshot progress in the main fields of cooperation in the Black Sea region with IMP being one of them.

 The EU also enjoys observer status in two regional organisations: